altertic/sp-new-2022-v4/content/pages/animations.md

 ---
-template: ComponentsReferences
+template: AnimationsPage
-slug: components-references
+slug: animations
-title: References to the Components available to use
+title: References to the different animations offered at Sport et Collection.
 featuredImage: https://ucarecdn.com/df0dc650-6938-412f-aefb-2019d2349e13/
-subtitle: This is the components references page subtitle.
+subtitle: This is the animations page subtitle.
 section1: >-
   ## This is a container component